 My medication dispenser uses both a buzzer and a flashing light.
 How can I deactivate one or both of these?

-Note: The volume on the medication dispenser is not adjustable, but you can turn it off.
+If you have a cellular automated medication dispenser, you can deactivate or activate the buzzer and flashing light from the online portal.
+Note: The volume on the medication dispenser is not adjustable, but you can turn the buzzer off.

 - Unlock and remove the blue lid.

 - Press and hold down the Alarm 1 and Alarm 3 buttons at the same time.

 - While these two buttons are held down, the tens and ones place on the current time on the display will indicate the alarm settings (tens place =flashing light; ones place = buzzer)